Admission and application

 - Diploma

-If you have graduated and received your diploma, we require you to upload it to your application.
+If you have graduated and received your diploma, you are required to upload it (signed and stamped) to your application.
 If you have graduated but have not received your diploma or if you have not yet graduated, you can indicate this in the application form.
 In OSIRIS Application, please list the full, official name of the diploma that you have or will receive.
-Use the language and name in which the diploma is issued.
+Please use the language and name in which the diploma is issued.

-Upload a transcript of grades for the past two years.
+Upload a signed and stamped transcript of grades for the past two years.
 Please also upload transcripts and diplomas from any post-secondary education that you have studied or are still studying.

 - Sworn translations of diploma and transcript of grades

-Translations need to be made by an officially recognised translator.
-Official translations are not required if your diploma and transcript are originally in Dutch, English or German.
-If your school provides English versions of your documents, upload those along with versions of the documents in the original language.
+Translations need to be made by a legally sworn translator.
+Certified translations are not required if your diploma and transcript are originally in Dutch, English or German.
+If your school provides English versions of your documents, please upload those along with versions of the documents in the original language.

 - Personal Statement